Dostonbek Khamdamov: International career

 Khamdamov was part of the U-19 squad when they finished in the semi-finals of the 2014 AFC U-19 Championship, where Khamdamov scored one goal only.
 After that match, Khamdamov would go on to make an outstanding performance in the 2015 FIFA U-20 World Cup, where he scored three goals and produced a magnificent performance as Uzbekistan ran into the quarter-finals before bowing to Senegal.
 For this performance, he became the first Uzbek player to be nominated as the Asian Young Footballer of the Year.

 He participated in the 2016 AFC U-23 Championship and scored two goals, but his team went out from the group stage.
 Two years later, he would lead Uzbekistan to conquer the country's first-ever U-23 trophy.
 For this successful display, Khamdamov earned a place and would go to be part of the senior squad for the 2019 AFC Asian Cup.

+On 2 June 2026, he was included in the 26-man squad selected by head coach Fabio Cannavaro for the 2026 FIFA World Cup, marking the country's first-ever appearance in the tournament.